Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Numerical Results

-Now we show the numerical results of our roughness index $\mathcal{I}$ for this 1D Poisson equation.
+Now we report our main numerical results of $\mathcal{I}$ for this 1D problem.
 We record roughness indices in several setting of parameter combinations.
 The calculation involves the minimizers of interests, the number of directions $M$, the interval length $l$, the number of points $m$ partitioned in the interval.

 We first present the results of roughness indices of the DGM and the DRM around their first set of optimal parameters $\theta_G$ and $\theta_R$.
 With a fixed width $w=4$, Table \ref{tab: Total variation compara_M} to Table \ref{tab: tvd for widenn} show the comparing results of the roughness indices for the two models with various combinations of network architecture (ResNet or FCNet), the width $w$, the values of $M$, $l$ and $m$.
-In all cases, particularly with the ResNet architecture, we have strong numerical evidences to claim that the roughness index in the DGM is significantly smaller than that in the DRM, which is consistent with our visualization results in Section \ref{sec:roughness}.
+In all cases, particularly with the ResNet architecture, we have strong numerical evidences to claim that {\it the roughness index in the DGM is significantly smaller than that in the DRM}.

-\begin{remark} We remark that although the choice of $M$ and $m$ is simple (the larger the better), the choice of the interval length $l$ is important and one should test a few values for this parameter. $l$ characterizes the size of the domain we are interested when measuring the roughness.
+\begin{remark} We remark that although the choice of $M$ and $m$ is simple (the larger the better), the choice of the interval length $l$ is important and one should test a few values for this parameter. $l$ characterizes the size of a small neighborhood we are interested when measuring the roughness.
 If $l$ is too large, the domain of interest is too large to smear the roughness around the reference point.
 Table \ref{tab: Total variation compara_l_i_m_lager} shows such phenomena as $l$ increases to a very large value: the disparity in the roughness index between the two models is less and less significant.
 The visualization plot in Figure \ref{fig: Loss landscape for FCNet and ResNet} corresponds to $l=0.01$.
 Conceptually, the suitable size of $l$ should be comparable to the size of the basin of attraction, but here we deal with a highly non-convex landscape and it is not possible to pinpoint this value.
 So instead, we varied the choices of $l$ in practice and seek for a robust result in a reasonable range of $l$.
 We find $l=0.01$ is quite representative for our example here.

 \end{remark}